You can garden standing up; sitting on a raised surround; or even in a wheelchair. What a capital idea!

 Step 3.
 Wet your newspaper before you spread it out — it will stick together when you overlap it.

 Step 4.
 Spread WET newspaper OVER cardboard making sure that it overlaps by about a quarter to one third of its size.

-By doing it this way you are cutting out the sunlight and the grass will die and it, as well as the cardboard and paper, will all rot back and feed Mother Earth.
+By cutting out the sunlight this way, the grass will die and along with the cardboard and paper, it will all rot back and feed Mother Earth.